On the Relations between Fermion Masses and Isospin Couplings in the Microscopic Model

 and $\langle \rangle$ denotes the ground state/vacuum expectation values (i.e. after the SSB).
 In other words, the ground state values $\langle \vec Q_{Li}\rangle$ and $\langle \vec Q_{Ri}\rangle$ are assumed to be equal on each tetrahedral site i=1,2,3,4 and given by one of the arrows in Fig. 1. $\vec \tau$ are the internal spin Pauli matrices.

-According to (\ref{eq8}) the tetron representation 8 contains both particle and antiparticle degrees of freedom. $\vec Q_L$ and $\vec Q_R$ cover 6 of its 8 dof\footnote{The remaining 2 dof correspond to the `densities' $\Psi^\dagger \Psi$ and $\Psi^\dagger \gamma_5\Psi$ whose fluctuations actually are dark matter candidates\cite{bodoreview}.
-Other dark matter candidates in the model arise from the fact that its Higgs sector corresponds to an inert 2HDM\cite{bodohiggs,beyy}.}.
+According to (\ref{eq8}) the tetron representation 8 contains both particle and antiparticle degrees of freedom. $\vec Q_L$ and $\vec Q_R$ cover 6 of its 8 dof\footnote{The remaining 2 dof correspond to the `densities'

+whose fluctuations actually are dark matter candidates\cite{bodoreview}.}.
 Furthermore, $\vec Q_L$ and $\vec Q_R$ are particularly useful to handle because quantum mechanically they commute with each other\cite{pcacpaper}.
 As turns out, the interactions of these internal spins play an essential role for particle physics and for electroweak symmetry breaking.

-Due to the pseudovector property of the isospin vectors their tetrahedral symmetry group actually is a Shubnikov group\cite{white}.
+Due to the pseudovector property of the isospin vectors their tetrahedral symmetry group actually is a Shubnikov point group\cite{white}.
 This means, while the coordinate symmetry is $S_4$, the arrangement of isospin vectors respects the tetrahedral Shubnikov symmetry\cite{crack}

-where $A_4 (S_4)$ is the (full) tetrahedral symmetry group and CPT the usual CPT operation except that P is the parity transformation in physical space only.
-Since the elements of $S_4-A_4$ contain an implicit factor of internal parity, the symmetry (\ref{eq8gs}) certifies CPT invariance of the local ground state in the full of $R^{6+1}$.